EternisAI/lean-in/README.md

 ```
 ## Miner

-Before running the miner node, one must add their LLM API keys
+Before running the miner node, one must add mining logic, e.g. an LLM prompting loop with working API key, to the function `generate_proof` in `neurons/miner.py`.

 To run the miner script:
 ```